Table of Contents

 What’s the Purpose of These Facilities?

-These facilities are designed to ensure that individuals appear for their immigration hearings and to expedite the deportation process for those who do not have legal grounds to stay in the country.
+The primary purpose of these facilities is to ensure that individuals appear for their scheduled immigration hearings, thereby maintaining the integrity of the immigration process.
+Additionally, they aim to expedite the deportation process for those who lack legal grounds to remain in the United States.
+This dual purpose can be broken down into several key objectives:

 Overview of Texas Immigration Detention Facilities